 You might say they're just trying to get ratings, but and some of them may be megalomaniacal enough to think that they can actually affect policy.

-It's no different than politicians, Chuck Schumer to, oh, I'm gonna bring this Exxon guy in.
+Chuck Schumer today, I'm going to bring this Exxon guy in.

 This is outrageous.

-He gets 400 million dollars in retirement pay.
+He gets $400 million in retirement pay.

 He doesn't really care.

-He's a liberal, he would love to punish the guy, but all he's trying to do is make you saps out there think he's on your side.
+But all he's trying to do is make you saps out there think he's on your side.

-But he's gonna punish Lee Raymond.
+But he's going to punish Lee Raymond.

-He's gonna make sure he's humiliated.
+He's going to make sure he's humiliated.

-Also you can be made happy by said humiliation.
+Also, you can be made happy by said humiliation.

 But does it end up benefiting you in an economic way?

-Hell's bells, there's no way.
+Hell's Bells, there's no way.

-Classic, classic example.
+Dubai Ports, classic, classic example.

 They knew you were PO'd.

-They knew you were angry, and so all they gotta do is come out and echo sediments they think you're feeling, and ammo, in an election year especially.
+And so all they got to do is come out and echo sentiments they think you're feeling.

-You're gonna think they're on the right side.
+And in election year, especially, you're going to think they're on the right side.

 Then, of course, here comes illegal immigration, and they ignore you.

-And you're probably telling them more about that than you were about the Dubai ports deal.
+And you're probably telling them more about that than you were about the Dubai Ports deal.

 But they're ignoring you.

-Well, the bottom line, they don't really care what you think, but if they can get on the same side as you now and then to make you think that they care, then they think they're establishing a bond with you.
+Well, in the bottom line, they don't really care what you think, but if they can get on the same side as you now and then to make you think that they care, then they think they're establishing a bond with you.

 Arrogance and condescension and insulting my intelligence is the one thing I don't have much patience for.